gaurangg123/Task1_Kalvium/README.md

-# Task1_Kalvium
-Greetings !!
+# Lok Sabha Election Results Dashboard 📊

-Myself Gaurang Ashava, final year student at SRM Institute of Science and Technology.
-I've therefore applied for the role of Data Analyst Intern at Kalvium.
+Hello!
+I'm Gaurang Ashava, a final-year student at SRM Institute of Science and Technology.
+I recently applied for the Data Analyst Intern role at Kalvium.

+🔍 **Overview:**
-Above is the PowerBI Dashboard with the total seats gained by all the parties and it tells that each party won how many seats in the Lok Sabha Elections.
+The PowerBI dashboard displays the total seats won by each political party in the Lok Sabha Elections.
+It's a visual representation of the election results.

-There is a report which also tells us deep insights of the Results Portal.
+🔍 **Insights:**
+The report provides deeper insights into the election outcomes.
+You can explore trends, analyze party performance, and understand the distribution of seats.

+Feel free to check out the dashboard and explore the fascinating world of Indian politics!